Pages tagged "Stories"

 But that essence is exactly what is at risk if we don’t address climate change.
 Oregon’s renowned Pinot Noir wine – which makes up 60 percent of Oregon wine production and fully 70 percent of wine sales – is extremely temperature sensitive.
 Climate change will not only raise temperatures, but also bring more volatile weather, putting our industry at risk.
 We’re already experiencing hotter summer temperatures in our vineyard.Read more

-As the mother of a two-year old boy with our second son on the way, I think about the future often.
+As the mother of two young children, I think about the future often.
 I think about how our family will continue to grow, and what kind of world my children will inherit.
 I don’t think it’s fair that our children should inherit the mistakes of previous generations, or pay the price in their adulthood for pollution happening today.

 My son Charlie has asthma, and my heart aches when I see him suffer from respiratory infections or even just the common cold – both made worse by his asthma.
 I feel especially bad for children whose asthma is made worst simply by playing outside because air pollution is so bad.
 Our children are growing every day, and their lungs are especially vulnerable.
 Clean air is important for all, and especially important for children - especially those who already have respiratory conditions, like asthma.Read more

 Oregon can show the nation how to power the future and organized electrical workers are just the people to help build it.
 Transitioning off of polluting fuels to renewable energy is the right thing to do for the health of our families and communities.
 Imagine all the opportunities for new jobs as we build up our solar and wind power, upgrade our buildings and transmission systems to utilize electricity more efficiently, and install new charging stations for zero-emission electric cars and trucks statewide.